 More often than not, grunge music was full of screaming—screaming guitars and screaming vocals.
-The riffs were slower, and the attitude was always the exact opposite of what we'd been fed the previous decade, when glam rock was king.
+The riffs were slower, and the attitude was always the exact opposite of what we'd been fed the previous decade when glam rock was king.

 Nirvana's music was just so.
 Lots of loud screaming.
 Lots of anti-social feelings.
 Lots of drugs and depression.
 The music seemed anti-social, and I had felt that way for years.
 Well, one thing is for sure, Kurt Cobain was authentic with his songwriting.

-Everyone knows, and all too well, that Kurt thought popularity was a terrible thing to have, and being successful in music was probably something which meant he had become everything he hated.
+Everyone knows, and all too well, that Kurt thought popularity was a terrible thing to have, and being successful in music was probably something that meant he had become everything he hated.
 He married a woman at least as troubled as he was, and in the end, that didn't go so wonderfully either.

 Kurt Cobain absolutely hated the United States mass media.
 Kurt felt like the media misrepresented him at every single turn.
 He'd spend a lot of time explaining just how and where they did these things.
-This revulsion to US mass media was something I identified with so much then, and still do today.
+This revulsion to US mass media was something I identified with so much then and still do today.

-They called him the spokesman of a generation, and then Nirvana, the flagship band of Generation X. He famously couldn't deal with such pressures, and along with chronic health problems, and heroin addiction, he pointedly chose to opt out of this world.
+They called him the spokesman of a generation, and then Nirvana, the flagship band of Generation X. He famously couldn't deal with such pressures, and along with chronic health problems, and heroin addiction, he pointedly chose to opt-out of this world.

 MTV Unplugged in New York